-The council has also undertaken cash flow modelling for the next 12 months which demonstrates the council's ability to work within its Capital Financing Requirement and cash management framework, with an authorised boundary for borrowing (as set out in our prudential indicators) of £87.2 million.
+The council has also undertaken cash flow modelling for the next 12 months which demonstrates the council's ability to work within its Capital Financing Requirement and cash management framework, with an authorised boundary for borrowing for capital programme support, as set out in our prudential indicators and as agreed by Council, of £99.7 million (intended to be sourced from the Public Works Loan Board).
+In addition, the council has access to cash and short term investment balances of £48.8 million as reported in these accounts.